 The sensitive periods of children between 6 and 11 years

 As we talked about in our previous articles as Montessori pedagogy for children between 3 and 6 years oldChildren, up to the age of 11, experience what the famous pedagogue called "sensitive periods."
+They are windows of opportunity to consolidate learning and habits that will stay with them for a long time.

 - Sensitive periods are moments of great learning potential in the child.
 You will never have this great opportunity again to absorb all stimuli, to be so receptive, to acquire information with such skill.